InTEGr8or/whywetech/content/posts/testing-to-learn/for-aws-certs.md

 When a test reveals that one of your answers was wrong, you have learned something very valuable.
 The how-tos and guided tutorials don't tell you much about the wrong assumptions you might be making, but tests do.
 This is why it's so important to support the test creators, and why I mention them in this post.
 They provide the correct answers which your maybe slightly vague assumptions can be measured against.
 Valid tests are essential component and must continuously be validated themselves.

-Whenever we want to know if a person understands a topic we start asking them questions about it.
+Whenever we want to know if a person understands a topic, we start asking them questions about it.
 Those are little tests.
 It doesn't prove they know the whole subject, so if we need higher levels of expertise, we continue to ask questions, or we might observe them working under real-world simulated test conditions.

 This is the same process involved in learning by "experience".
 Experience has a very broad definition, but in the context of learning it simply means you have been _tested_ with active business challenges.